 All products are natural by default

 This option will turn all items into natural (physical) items.
 Basically that means all items will have stock.

 All products have inventory management enabled by default

 This option speaks about himself.
 For all-natural items, it’s obvious to have the inventory management enabled by default.

 The remaining amount is equal to the quantity available by default

 If there is a column for a quantity.
 That column will be used to fill the remaining quantity field.

 This option let you import item when you have some existing item on the system.
 You can choose to update the existing item or to overwrite it.

 When you have correctly configured the settings, you can proceed and click on “Import”.
 If the import is successful, there will be a message displayed.

-Usually the import feature is helpful when it comes to import products supplied.
-That’s why we’ve added 2 new fields that help you to either assign the import to a provider and to a procurement to have them grouped.
+Usually, the import feature is helpful when it comes to import products supplied.
+That’s why we’ve added 2 new fields that help you to either assign the import to a provider and to procurement to have them grouped.